 The freshman class of 2020 will be the first to use the new program.
 Current students, as well as the freshman class of 2019, will continue under the current program.

 The proposal follows a survey conducted by the Honors College External Review Committee during the 2014-15 academic year, which found that fewer than 10 percent of University Honors students felt they learned more than students in the other six programs.

-“I feel like allowing everyone to take the same classes also enhances that because everyone can get to know each other,” said Swamy, who is enrolled in letters and sciences.
+“I feel like allowing everyone to take the same classes also enhances that because everyone can get to know each other,” said Swamy, a freshman enrolled in letters and sciences.

-The proposed changes could also alter the requirements University Honors students must fulfill to receive their honors citations.
+The changes would also alter the requirements University Honors students must fulfill to receive their honors citations.

 Rather than taking an assortment of unrelated seminars and honors-version classes, these students would be required to complete a 15-credit sequence of classes and seminars that fall under a specific theme, such as social justice, geopolitics of disease or biomedical ethics.